Eric Henderson: Las Vegas Locomotives

-Following his NFL career, Henderson spent three seasons (2009–11) with the Las Vegas Locomotives of the United Football League, helping the team win a pair of league championships.
+Following his NFL career, Henderson spent three seasons (2009–11) with the Las Vegas Locomotives of the United Football League (UFL), helping the team win league championships in 2009 and 2010.

 Coaching career

 Georgia Military College

 In 2012, Henderson segued into coaching as a defensive assistant at Georgia Military College, where he worked with the outside linebackers and secondary.
 Henderson helped coach the Bulldogs to a 7–4 record and an appearance in the C.H.A.M.P.S.
 Heart of Texas Bowl.

 Oklahoma State

 In 2013, Henderson moved on to Oklahoma State, where he spent two seasons (2013–14) as a graduate assistant and a third (2015) as a defensive quality control coach.
 During his three years in Stillwater, the Cowboys went 27-12 and made three bowl appearances.
 Henderson helped tutor defensive end Emmanuel Ogbah, who earned All-America accolades; was named Big 12 Conference Defensive Player of the Year in 2015, and was drafted in the second round of the 2016 NFL draft (32nd overall) by the Cleveland Browns.